-Valerian is a plant with mild sedative properties that is sold as a sleeping aid and to treat anxiety.
-But does it work?
+Valerian is a plant with mild sedative properties.
+Proponents use the root of this plant, known as valertain root, due to its potential as a sleeping aid and to treat anxiety.

 In the United States (U.S.), valerian dietary supplements are usually sold as sleeping aids.
 In Europe, people more often take them for restlessness and anxiety.